Monodia3007/Monodia3007/README.md

 # Heya, I'm Lilith
+*Or you can call me Monodia*

 ## About me
-- I study computer science
+- I am studying computer science
 - I am currently learning at the University of Lille, in France
 - I am French and British